DanielleSinnett/AgentBasedModelling/Introduction.md

 To run the code please:

 1. Download the files from the above links
+2. Save them in the same folder
-2. Open it with the Python Shell
+2. Open the finalmodel.py with the Python Shell
 3. Select Run, then Run Module

 You can see how the code has evolved over the course of the exercises [here:](https://daniellesinnett.github.io/Versions)